 January and April, courses for young doctors in Dornach.

-25 June to 7 July, Curative Education Course in Dornach.
+25 June–7 July, Curative Education Course in Dornach.

-In the same year the Sonnenhof is acquired and the first curative education institute is founded on the Lauenstein near Jena.
+In the same year the Sonnenhof is acquired and the first curative education institute is founded at Lauenstein near Jena.

 30 March, Rudolf Steiner’s death.

-2 May, opening of a Sisters‘ School in the Sonnenhof.
+2 May, Opening of a nursing school in the Sonnenhof.

 May, Conference in Paris.

-June, participation in the Anthroposophical Conference in Vienna with Dr Wachsmuth.
-From there trip to Burgenland and visit to Bernstein Castle and the antimony mine near it.
-Trip to Prague, visit to Kar1stein.
+June, Participation in the Anthroposophical Conference in Vienna with Dr. Wachsmuth.
+From there, trip to Burgenland and visit to Bernstein Castle and the antimony mine near it.
+Trip to Prague, visit to Karlstein.

-25 July to 5 August, Summer School at Gareloch in Scotland, followed by visits to Iona and Staffa.
+25 July–5 August, Summer School at Gareloch in Scotland, followed by visits to Iona and Staffa.

-During the renovation and enlargement of the clinic, the Villa Solari in Figino in Ticino is rented as a dependence, where some of the patients are accommodated.
+During the renovation and expansion of the clinic, the Villa Solari in Figino in Ticino is rented as a dependence, where some of the patients are accommodated.

-December, working week for doctors and medical students at the Goetheanum.
-The medical book, „Basic …. „is worked through and anthroposophical working groups of medical students are subsequently formed in Freiburg, Munich, Tübingen, Berlin, Jena, Utrecht and Basel.
-Once or twice a year the medical students meet with Ita Wegman at the Clinical-Therapeutic Institute in Arlesheim.
+December, Working week for doctors and medical students at the Goetheanum.
+The medical textbook, Foundations for an Extension of the Art of Healing Based on Spiritual Scientific Knowledge is worked through and working groups of anthroposophical medical students are subsequently formed in Freiburg, Munich, Tübingen, Berlin, Jena, Utrecht, and Basel.
+Once or twice a year, the medical students meet with Ita Wegman at the Clinical-Therapeutic Institute in Arlesheim.

 Further training of doctors as volunteer doctors at the clinic in Arlesheim.

-20 July to 1 August, World Conference in London, organised by Mr Dunlop at Ita Wegman’s request.
+20 July–1 August, World Conference in London, organised by Daniel Dunlop at Ita Wegman’s request.

 Opening of the Gnadenwald health resort near Hall in Tyrol.